 Summary: The California Constitution generally limits the maximum rate of ad valorem tax on real property to 1% of the full cash value of the property and defines "full cash value" for these purposes as the appraised value of real property when purchased, newly constructed, or a change in ownership has occurred after the 1975 assessment.
-Pursuant to constitutional authorization, existing property tax law excludes from the definition of "newly constructed" for these purposes the construction or addition of any active solar energy system, as defined, through the 2025-26 fiscal year.
+Pursuant to constitutional authorization, current property tax law excludes from the definition of "newly constructed" for these purposes the construction or addition of any active solar energy system, as defined, through the 2025-26 fiscal year.
 Under existing property tax law, this exclusion remains in effect only until there is a subsequent change in ownership, but an active solar energy system that qualifies for the exclusion before January 1, 2027, continues to receive the exclusion until there is a subsequent change in ownership.
-Existing law repeals these exclusion provisions on January 1, 2027.
-This bill would, beginning with lien dates occurring on or after January 1, 2026, extend the exclusion indefinitely, and would limit the exclusion to qualified active solar energy system exclusion.
-(Based on 05/23/2025 text)
+Current law repeals these exclusion provisions on January 1, 2027.
+This bill would, beginning with lien dates occurring on or after January 1, 2027, extend the exclusion indefinitely, and would limit the exclusion to qualified active solar energy systems, as defined.
+The bill would also remove the repeal of the existing active solar energy system exclusion.
+(Based on 05/07/2025 text)